sabrierley/academic-kickstart/content/authors/admin/_index.md

 My research has been funded by the National Science Foundation, the UK’s Department for International Development, the Adam Smith Institute, and the International Growth Center among others.
 It has been published or is forthcoming in the Journal of Politics, American Journal of Political Science, British Journal of Political Studies, Electoral Studies and the Journal of Contemporary African Studies.

-I received my Ph.D. in Political Science from UCLA.
-Previously, I earned an MSc (African Studies) and BA (Philosophy, Politics and Economics), both from the University of Oxford.